dkrasne/visualizing_intertextuality/src/index.md

 ${plotDisplay}
 </div>
 <div>
 	<p>Eventually there will be a network visualization in this space.
-For now, you can see <a href="./sankey">a diagram of the full set of available intertexts</a> to get a sense of what it might look like.</p>
+For now, you can see <a href="./sankey">a diagram of the full set of available intertexts</a> to get a sense of what that visualization might look like.</p>
+	<p><i>The following information will eventually not be displayed.</i></p>
 	<p>Selected word object ID: ${plotCurrSelect ? plotCurrSelect.wordObj.obj_id : "none"}<br>
 	Selected word: ${plotCurrSelect ? plotCurrSelect.word : "none"}</p>
 </div>